 As rightly observed by Dr. Chundawat, wildlife tourism in India is still in its infancy and unlike Africa, it is not widely being used as a conservation tool.
 Its full potential has now slowly started to emerge in prime wildlife regions of Madhya Pradesh, Maharashtra and Rajasthan, through the initiatives undertaken by the owners of safari lodges and conservationists.

-Apart from Sarai at Toria, there are other lodges and camps that we are proud to work with that do give back to the local community, including but not limited to empowerment of local communities through training and employment, provision of medical care and support in education.
-Jamtara Wilderness Camp in Pench and Singinawa Jungle Lodge in Kanha are iother examples of where this community empowerment is done incredibly well.
+Apart from Sarai at Toria, there are other lodges and camps that do give back to the local community, including but not limited to empowerment of local communities through training and employment, provision of medical care and support in education.
+Jamtara Wilderness Camp in Pench and Singinawa Jungle Lodge in Kanha are other examples of where this community empowerment is done incredibly well.

-The work of Jamtara, Singinawa, Sarai at Toria and others like them means that it is becoming evident that tourism CAN play a very effective role in resolving issues related to poaching and human-animal conflict, through sustainable economic development of the remote communities settled around the national parks.
+The work of Jamtara, Singinawa, Sarai at Toria and others like them means that it is becoming evident that tiger safaris in India CAN play a very effective role in resolving issues related to poaching and human-animal conflict, through sustainable economic development of the remote communities settled around the national parks.

 With the right training and support, poachers can be turned into passionate protectors and the locals fighting the animals for sustenance can be offered alternative source of income and development.
 Furthermore, with growing number of tourists, the local authorities are able to generate more funds through park entry fees and safari permits that are being used for conservation programmes.